Laikipia’s leader in wildlife adventures and family travel in Kenya

 PROTECTING THIS HABITAT SINCE 1964

-Although our journey at the lodge began in 2006, this private conservancy has been protecting wildlife since 1964 when it began.
-With strong values and a passion for supporting biodiversity through innovation, holistic management and long term strategies that focus on sustainability, a wildlife safari here is so much more than a holiday.
-This place and its formidable team have reinvented the Kenyan Safari experience for their guests; from the pioneering use of renewable green technologies to our one of a kind approach to small business and the nurturing of entrepreneurs in our region, this environment and its wildlife is being stewarded by a family and team who are committed to the long term stability of this incredible eco system that is called Laikipia.
+This private conservancy has been protecting wildlife since 1964 when it began.
+With a passion for supporting biodiversity through innovation, holistic management and long term strategies that focus on sustainability, a wildlife safari here is so much more than a holiday.
+This place and its formidable team have reinvented the Kenyan Safari experience for their guests; from the pioneering use of renewable green technologies and nurturing of entrepreneurs in our region to the protection of so many species, this unique habitat is being stewarded by a family and team who are committed to the long term stability of Laikipia.

 Our primary goal as an eco lodge is to protect Kenya's wildlife through the revenue generated by eco-tourism.
 Private conservancies that provide safe haven to wildlife in this country do so at their own cost.
 This habitat is home to 4 of the Big 5 and several endangered and indigenous species to Laikipia including Reticulated Giraffe, Grevy Zebra, Gerenuk and the Laikipia Hartebeeste.
-This eco tourism lodge was created to help cover the cost of protecting this habitat.
+This small business was created to help cover the cost of protecting this habitat.
 Guests who visit us are therefore directly contributing to conservation by choosing to stay here.
 This conservancy has an outstanding anti-poaching team of trained rangers who are charged with protecting the entire eco system.
-The lodge also collaborates with national and regional organisational specialising in wildlife protection including Kenya Wildlife Service, Lion Landscapes, Mpala Research Unit and the Great Grevy Trust to ensure that our data collection and monitoring efforts are shared over the whole landscape.
-The verified bird count here has reached 430 species including migrants and this landscape has been included as an Important Bird Area since 2018.
+The lodge also collaborates with national and regional organisations specialising in wildlife protection including Kenya Wildlife Service, Lion Landscapes, Mpala Research Unit and the Great Grevy Trust to ensure that our data collection and monitoring efforts are shared over the entire Laikipia landscape.
+The verified bird count here has reached 431 species including migrants and this landscape has been included as an Important Bird Area since 2018.

 Protecting unique eco systems is something we do as a community.
 We believe that through small business and mutually beneficial working relationships we can make a positive impact over time.
-Through long-term employment strategies, training and development, education, strict local procurement strategies, ethical operations (accredited) , this lodge works hard to prove that a commitment to sustainable activities is a powerful tool for change.
-This small business runs an annual 6 week internship at its own cost for 2 local students to study eco-tourism and sustainability in-house, we welcome school visits throughout the year free of charge, create awareness through an annual cultural events programme and pop up days out, we engage in career mentorship and school visits with our team as well as building business relationships in our immediate region to ensure a positive 'ripple effect'.
-Our local procurement strategy ensures that we buy supplies from within a limited area to help provide direct benefits to our colleagues through business.
-All infrastructure projects involve large amounts of employment and are instrumental feeding grounds for new skills development and opportunity.
+Through long-term employment strategies, training and development, education, strict local procurement strategies, ethical operations (accredited by Eco Tourism Kenya) , this lodge works hard to prove that a commitment to sustainable activities is a powerful tool for change.
+We have self-funded an annual 6 week internship at our lodge for 2 local students, giving a crucial insight into working life and creating mentoring opportunities within our team.
+We also welcome school visits throughout the year free of charge.
+We also serve our community by creating an annual cultural events programme and pop up days out, We engage in career mentorship and school visits with our team and incorporate this into our guest experience ensuring that this form of tourism has a positive 'ripple effect' for those not directly employed here.
+Our local procurement strategy ensures support local producers only.
+All infrastructure projects involve large amounts of employment and are instrumental feeding grounds for new skills development and opportunities to join the team.
 Our team of permanent staff now numbers 24 local Kenyan professionals.

 Through the exclusive use of renewable energy, 100 percent water harvesting, monitoring and metering and responsible resource use we ensure our impact on our operation has a very low footprint for a business of its size.
 We operate on 100% solar energy, zero waste goals, we pioneered Kenya's first eco-swimming pool and our practices are accredited annually by Eco Tourism Kenya.
 We won the Eco Warrior Award in Kenya for our responsible consumption approach and our team are committed to and accountable for observing sustainable practice.
 The Lodge supports a number of research and monitoring efforts throughout the region and the wider region and contribute data annually to these through our own guide monitoring practices and annual census counts for species such as Grevy Zebra and Lion.
-We have also created an exclusion zone here to protect important tree and plant species in this area and will be launching a new seedling planting and production project in 2020 to help stabilise the damage done by elephants and climate change in this area.
+We are pioneers of a new Leopard monitoring technique using stationary mirrors and trail cameras to ID leopard and have also created an exclusion zone here to protect important tree and plant species.
+In January 2020 we launched a new seedling planting and reforestation project to help stabilise the damage done by Elephants and climate change in this area.
 These are just some of the ways in which this tourism operation positively benefits the environment in which we operate.